Sentiment Analysis

 - Sentiment Latest - if the sentiment calculated timestamp is greater or equal to the sentiment changed timestamp

-Sentiment Analysis can be run on-demand by using a Custom Action or automatically with a (Scheduled) Workflow Rule.
+Sentiment Analysis can be run on-demand by using a Custom Action or automatically with a Workflow Rule.

 Sentiment Analysis Set-Up